consoledotdev/home/content/qa/temporal-manu-srivastava.md

 ### Find out more

 [Temporal](https://temporal.io/) is a workflow orchestration platform.
+It was featured as an "Interesting Tool" in the [Console Newsletter](https://console.dev) on 1 Apr 2021.
 This interview was conducted on 24 Mar 2021.